OpenVPN/openvpn/doc/man-sections/client-options.rst

   Until then it will replace configuration at the places ``--dhcp-option`` puts it, so that ``--dns`` overrides ``--dhcp-option``.
 Thus, ``--dns`` can be used today to migrate from ``--dhcp-option``.

+  Windows only:

+  #.
+If tap-windows6 is in use, dns servers are set by DHCP by default.
+     In this case only ``--dns search-domains`` and ``--dns server n address ..`` with the lowest value of ``n`` are interpreted.
+All other ``--dns`` options are ignored.
+Use of the dco driver is the recommended way to make use of these new features.

+  #.
+If ``--dns server n resolve-domains`` is in use, the DNS server addresses
+     corresponding to ``n`` are set on the interface only if ``search-domains`` is also specified.
+Otherwise these DNS addresses are used only for NRPT rules for split-DNS.

 --explicit-exit-notify n
   In UDP client mode or point-to-point mode, send server/peer an exit